Adult Education & Literacy

 Extension Services

-agencies to achieve shared objectives and expand the reach and impact of its initiatives.
-The programme
+shared objectives and expand the reach and impact of its

-of technical assistance aimed at improving service delivery and enhancing programme effectiveness.
+assistance aimed at improving service delivery and enhancing

 Target Institutions